habitat-sh/on-prem-builder/README.md

 ### OAuth Application

-We currently support Azure AD (OpenId Connect), GitHub, GitLab and Atlassian Bitbucket OAuth providers for authentication.
+We currently support Azure AD (OpenId Connect), GitHub, GitLab (OpenId Connect), Okta (OpenId Connect) and Atlassian Bitbucket OAuth providers for authentication.
 You will need to set up an OAuth application for the instance of the depot you are setting up.

 Refer to the steps that are specific to your OAuth provider to create and configure your OAuth application.
 The below steps illustrate setting up the OAuth application using Github as the identity provider: